cornwallisna/cw_website/index.md

 grid_style: 4  # 1 for small, 2 for medium, 3 for large
 topics:
+# Commented out holiday grid entry, save for Dec '22
-  - title: Happy Holidays
+# - title: Happy Holidays
-    content: At this very special time of year the Board sends wishes to our CNA members and their families as well as our extended community for a very happy, joyous, and safe Holiday season.
+#    content: At this very special time of year the Board sends wishes to our CNA members and their families as well as our extended community for a very happy, joyous, and safe Holiday season.
 Also, early wishes for a Healthy, Safe, and Prosperous New Year!
-    img: "images/xmas2022.png"
+#    img: "images/xmas2022.png"
   - title: Neighborhood Watch
     img: "images/speeding.jpg"
     content: "Speeders, Vandalism, & Non-emergency police reports: <a href='tel:239-547-3223'>239-547-3223</a>.  <p> Code enforcement issues, Citizens Action Center, broken sprinklers and mowing issues: <a href='tel:311'>311</a>"